runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10106-configuration-vertx-tpyml.md

 ### 1.2. vertx-tp.yml

-This file must contain shared data information, actually there is only one configuration node named `shared`，if you want to enable this feature you can set as following:
+This up.god.file must contain shared data information, actually there is only one configuration node named `shared`，if you want to enable this feature you can set as following:

 ```yaml
 shared: